Comfort Food Favorites in Scottsdale

 It’s tradition.
 When cooler weather arrives in the Sonoran Desert and the holidays are lurking right around the corner, locals celebrate by busting out our stretchy pants and diving into our favorite comfort foods.
 Because no matter how delicious salads are, after a summer of chilled greens we’re ready for some decadently hearty fare.
 So, put on your elastic-waisted “big” pants and join us in savoring these Scottsdale comfort food favorites.

 It’s Oktoberfest all day, every day at Old Town’s Brat Haüs.
 Start with a hot, chewy Bavarian pretzel dipped in beer cheese fondue.
 Next up?
 The “Big Weenie” – a foot-long Haüs brat smothered in sauerkraut, dijonaise and relish.
-Wash it all down with a stein of Weltenburger Kloster Barock Dunkel, a full-bodied dark beer brewed at a Benedictine monastery in Kelheim, Germany.
+Wash it all down with a stein of Warsteiner Premium Dunkel, a dark, smooth German pilsner with a slightly sweet aftertaste.

 The Phoenician’s Chef Tandy Peterson puts a tasty fall twist on the classic flatbread.
 Fresh flatbread dough is slathered with house-made creamed walnut “sauce,” topped with roasted squash and smooth Jersey cow ricotta, then browned gently to toasted perfection.
 If you’ve saved room for dessert, try the warm S’mores Pie, a decadent layering of grahams, dark chocolate and burnt marshmallow.

 This two-fisted burger is made from 100 percent Arizona born and raised, grass-fed and -finished beef.
-The juicy patty is crowned with melty aged cheddar, black pepper bacon, crispy onion rings and chipotle barbecue sauce.
-The Salt & Vinegar Fries, served with house-made ranch for dipping, are the perfect side.
+The juicy patty is crowned with with melty swiss cheese, jalapeño slaw and sriracha ranch sauce.
+The panko-crusted Ranch Dusted Onion Rings are the perfect side.
 Still have room?
-Go for the Salted Caramel Butter Cake adorned with slow-roasted peaches and vanilla ice cream.
+Go for the Salted Caramel Butter Cake adorned with slow-roasted peaches and locally made vanilla ice cream.